 Robotic process automation (RPA) is a type of software used to automate repeatable business processes, quickly and consistently, accessing IT systems in a similar way that people do.

 That’s the short and simple answer.
-But there’s so much misunderstanding around process automation, that we thought we’d explain just what RPA is and – perhaps more importantly – what it isn’t.
+But there’s so much misunderstanding around robotic process automation, that we thought we’d explain just what robotic process automation is and – perhaps more importantly – what it isn’t.

-Let’s look at RPA in a bit more detail.
+Let’s look at robotic process automation in a bit more detail.

 … a type of artificial intelligence (AI)